We look forward to welcoming students to campus!

 International Student Orientation (ISO) is different than Welcome Week, and it’s important to understand that both are required for incoming undergraduates.
 While ISSA organizes International Student Orientation, Student Affairs organizes Welcome Week; you will receive information from both divisions regarding your participation.

-International Student Orientation provides international students with invaluable information and resources to maintain their visa status, engage the international community at the university, and navigate the adjustment to U.S. and Notre Dame culture.
+International Student Orientation provides international students with important information and resources to maintain their visa status, engage the international community at the university, and navigate the adjustment to U.S. and Notre Dame culture.

 Welcome Week is designed to help all new students make connections, learn about campus resources, and form community.